 Part II Architectural Assistant

-Aoife founded a Glasgow-based architecture magazine that encourages critical reflection on the discipline.
-Since then, Aoife has completed her Masters with Distinction that explored changes in the rural built environment through planning systems.
+Aoife completed a BA (Hons) in Visual Art at Watford Institute of Technology, Ireland before studying Architecture.
+In 2018, She graduated from the University of Strathclyde with First-Class Honours and then worked with Michael Collins Architects in Dublin.
+In 2019, Aoife founded a Glasgow-based architecture magazine that encourages critical reflection on the discipline.
+Since then, Aoife has completed her Masters in Architecture.
+Her thesis explored changes in the rural built environment through planning systems.

 Her interests bring together localism, old vs. new, community engagement and ultimately; research around how to design for a sustainable countryside.